syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/highlighting-matched-text.md

 * HighlightedTextColor -  sets the color of the highlighted text for differentiating the highlighted characters.

-* HighlightedTextFontAttributes - sets the FontAttributes of the highlighted text.
+* HighlightedTextFontTypeFace - sets the FontAttributes of the highlighted text.

 ## First Occurrence